mmcc007/todo/README.md

 This is to avoid problems with auto-incrementing the version name for older projects.

-To enable CICD-managed revision control comment out the `version` in pubspec.yaml
+To enable CICD-managed version control comment out the `version` in pubspec.yaml

     # version: 1.0.0+1